Largest acylindrical actions and stability in hierarchically hyperbolic groups: Universal and largest acylindrical actions

 By definition, each $H_i$ sits inside a non-trivial direct product in $G$, the product region $\mathbf P_{U_i}$ associated to each $U_i\in\mathcal U$.
 It follows that $H_i$ must be elliptic in every acylindrical action of $G$ on a hyperbolic space (see Remark \ref{products}), satisfying condition (2).

 Therefore, by Proposition \ref{largest}, the action is largest. \end{proof}

 \begin{rem} The proof of Theorem~\ref{thm:largest} can be extended to treat a number of groups which are hierarchically hyperbolic spaces, but not hierarchically hyperbolic groups.
-For example, it was shown in \cite[Theorem~10.1]{BehrstockHagenSisto:HHS_II} that every fundamental group of a $3$--manifold with no Nil or Sol in its prime decomposition admits a hierarchically hyperbolic space structure, but as explained in \cite[Theorem~10.2]{BehrstockHagenSisto:HHS_II} it is likely that these don't all admit hierarchically hyperbolic group structures.
-Nonetheless, the proof of the above theorem works in this case by replacing the use of the fact that the action of $G$ on $\frakT$ is cofinite, with the fact that for $\pi_1(M)$, $\mathcal U$ is precisely the set of $\nest$--maximal domains in the hierarchically hyperbolic structure on each of the Seifert-fibered components of the prime decomposition of $M$, and so is finite. \end{rem}
+For example, it was shown in \cite[Theorem~10.1]{BehrstockHagenSisto:HHS_II} that every fundamental group of a compact $3$--manifold with no Nil or Sol in its prime decomposition admits a hierarchically hyperbolic space structure, which is constructed by first putting an HHS structure on each geometric piece in the prime decomposition.
+However, as explained in \cite[Remark~10.2]{BehrstockHagenSisto:HHS_II} it is likely that such fundamental groups don't all admit hierarchically hyperbolic group structures.
+Nonetheless, the proof of the above theorem works in this case by replacing the use of the fact that the action of $G$ on $\frakT$ is cofinite, with the fact that for $\pi_1(M)$, the set $\mathcal U$ is precisely the set of $\nest$--maximal domains in the hierarchically hyperbolic structure on each of the Seifert-fibered components of the prime decomposition of $M$, and so is finite. \end{rem}

-\begin{rem} There is an instructive direct proof of the universality of the above action using the characterization of contracting elements in Section \ref{sec:Charact_contractions}, which we now give.
-Let $g\in G$ be an infinite order element and consider the geodesic $\langle g\rangle$ in $\Gamma(G,F)$.
+\begin{rem} There is an instructive direct proof of the universality of the above action, using the characterization of contracting quasigeodesics in Section \ref{sec:Charact_contractions}, which we now give.
+We call an infinite order element \emph{contracting} if its orbit is a contracting quasigeodesic in the Cayley graph.
+Now, let $g\in G$ be an infinite order element and consider the geodesic $\langle g\rangle$ in $\Gamma(G,F)$.

 If $\langle g\rangle$ is contracting in $\Gamma(G,F)$, then by Theorem \ref{thm:char of contracting} all proper projections are bounded, and thus by the distance formula, $g$ is loxodromic for the action on $\mathcal T_S$.